What is Internal Auditing?

 Recently, the Institute of Internal Auditors (IIA) implemented the Internal Auditing Education Partnership (IAEP) program.
 This helps give students the background they need to master internal auditing at a collegiate level, preparing them for a career in internal auditing and the Certified Internal Auditing (CIA) exam.
 The IAEP program is currently available in 48 universities across 12 countries worldwide.

-A master’s in business administration (MBA) may also be a worthwhile investment to land a lucrative position in the internal auditing field.
+A master’s in business administration (MBA) may also be a worthwhile investment to land a lucrative position in internal auditing.
 Many employers prefer to hire auditors with an MBA over those with just a bachelor’s degree.

 Certified Public Accountant License